-Cervical Degenerative Disc Disease (DDD)

-Cervical DDD is a manifestation of spinal spondylosis that causes deterioration of the intervertebral discs of the cervical spine.
+Cervical Degenerative Disc Disease (DDD) is a manifestation of spinal spondylosis that causes deterioration of the intervertebral discs of the cervical spine.
 Symptoms of cervical DDD include arm pain, weakness, and paresthesia associated with cervical radiculopathy.
 Disc herniation, osteophytes, kyphosis, or instability that compress the spinal cord can result in myelopathy, which is manifested by subtle changes in gait or balance, and, in severe cases, leads to weakness in the arms or legs and numbness of the arms or hands.

-Anterior Cervical Discectomy and Fusion (ACDF)

-ACDF is currently considered the definitive surgical treatment for symptomatic DDD of the cervical spine.
+Cervical DDD is initially treated conservatively using noninvasive measures (e.g., rest, heat, ice, analgesics, anti-inflammatory agents, exercise).
+If symptoms do not improve or resolve after an appropriate time frame of conservative therapy, or if they progress, surgical intervention may be indicated.
+Candidates for surgical intervention have chronic pain or neurologic symptoms secondary to cervical DDD and no contraindications for the procedure.
+Anterior cervical discectomy and fusion (ACDF) is currently considered the definitive surgical treatment for symptomatic DDD of the cervical spine.
 The goals of ACDF are to relieve pressure on the spinal nerves (decompression) and to restore spinal column alignment and stability.
+The ACDF procedure is believed to do relatively well in stabilizing the anterior column and relieving pain by eliminating motion.
+However, it is not physiologic, and it alters the stress distribution on the adjacent segments.